-We have a variety of relationships with other Blue Cross and/or Blue Shield Plans and their Licensed Controlled Affiliates ("Licensees").
+We have a variety of relationships with other Blue Cross and/or Blue Shield Licensees.
 Generally, these relationships are called "Inter-Plan Arrangements."
 These Inter-Plan Arrangements work based on rules and procedures issued by the Blue Cross Blue Shield Association ("Association").
-Whenever you obtain healthcare services outside of Hawaii, the claims for those services may be processed through one of these Inter-Plan Arrangements.
+Whenever you access healthcare services outside of Hawaii, the claim for those services may be processed through one of these Inter-Plan Arrangements.
+The Inter-Plan Arrangements are described below.

-When you receive Medical Care Outside of Hawaii, you will receive it from healthcare providers that have a contractual agreement (i.e., are "participating providers") with the local Blue Cross and/or Blue Shield Licensee in that other geographic area ("Host Blue").
+When you receive care outside of Hawaii, you will receive it from healthcare providers that have a contractual agreement (i.e., are "participating providers") with the local Blue Cross and/or Blue Shield Licensee in that other geographic area ("Host Blue").
 Some providers ("nonparticipating providers") don't contract with the Host Blue.
 Our payment practices in both instances are described below.